pikapods/docs.pikapods.com/faq.md

 After adding a domain, we will periodically check if DNS is still set up correctly.
 If there is any issue you will receive a notification.

+Only **one custom domain** can be mapped per pod.
+If you need additional alias domains, you will need to set up redirects with your DNS provider or a service like [Freedirector](https://freedirector.io/lite) (free, no signup needed) or [redirect.pizza](https://redirect.pizza/) (free tier).

 ## Accessing pod files using SFTP
 SFTP is a way to securely access remote files.
 It's similar to FTP, but uses encryption.
 To access your pod's files, first enable SFTP in the pod's settings on the **Pod Settings > SFTP** tab.
 This will display the hostname, username and password to use.